 - 4.1.
-IWA supports the use and development of freight carriage on UK inland waterways, where this is sustainable in economic, environment and social terms, as part of an integrated freight transport system in the UK and as an integral part of the European maritime and inland waterway network. - 4.2.
-IWA will lobby waterway authorities to maintain waterways in suitable condition for modern freight carrying vessels where freight use is a real possibility, as appropriate to their status (see below), and to promote such use. - 4.3.
-IWA believes in multi-functional use of waterways and supports the principle that freight waterways should be available for use by leisure craft (and vice versa), subject to appropriate management where necessary to ensure that such uses are compatible with safety and port security considerations. - 4.4.
-IWA will lobby Government and planning authorities to consider waterway freight transport when planning freight transport infrastructure and locations of industrial development and freight terminals, where feasible and viable. - 4.5.
-IWA supports the continuation of Government grants to encourage modal shift from road to water10 and believes that the Government department responsible for transport should also provide funding to assist Government supported navigation authorities to maintain and upgrade appropriate waterways for use by modern freight vessels. - 4.6.
-IWA will seek to raise awareness of the opportunities for and advantages of waterborne freight transport on UK inland waterways, through lobbying, representation, waterway events and publications (see Appendix A for list of IWA freight publications) and will co-operate with other organisations involved in promoting freight use of waterways11.
+IWA supports the use and development of freight carriage on UK inland waterways, to deliver economic, environmental and social benefits, as part of an integrated freight transport system in the UK and as an integral part of the European maritime and inland waterway network. - 4.2.
+IWA promotes the benefits of modal shift of freight from road to water as a contribution to moving towards 'net zero' in terms of carbon emissions to the atmosphere. - 4.3.
+IWA will lobby waterway authorities to maintain waterways and other infrastructure in suitable condition for modern freight carrying vessels where freight use is a real possibility, as appropriate to their status (see below), and vigorously promote all such use. - 4.4.
+IWA believes in multi-functional use of waterways and supports the principle that freight waterways should be available for use by leisure craft (and vice versa), subject to appropriate management where necessary to ensure that such uses are compatible with safety and port security considerations. - 4.5.
+IWA will lobby Government and planning authorities actively to promote waterway freight transport when planning freight transport infrastructure and locations of industrial development and freight terminals. - 4.6.
+IWA supports the continuation of Government grants to encourage modal shift from road to water9 and believes that the Government department responsible for transport should also provide funding to assist Government supported navigation authorities to maintain and upgrade appropriate waterways for use by large, modern freight vessels.

-10 The modal shift revenue support (MSRS) grant scheme (as at 2011)
+9 The modal shift revenue support (MSRS) grant scheme (as at 2023)